 Now that the basics are out of the way, let’s take a closer look at some of our most popular loaves.

 This type of bread originated in Italy, near Lake Como.
-It has a unique taste due to a special twice-fermentation process; a pre-fermentation and a bulk fermentation.
+It has a unique taste due to a special double-fermentation process: a pre-fermentation and a bulk fermentation.
 It’s everything you imagine in a rustic Italian loaf—soft and chewy on the inside with an impressive crust on the outside.
-It’s this crust that make it the perfect crouton bread.
+It’s this crust that makes it the perfect crouton bread.
 We love the one from Grand Central Bakery!

 Baguette